mdlacasse/Owl/README.md

 plan.setRates('historical', 1969)
 plan.solve('maxSpending', options={'maxRothConversion': 100, 'estate': 500})
 ```
-Dollar amounts are in k\$ and ratios in percentage.
 The output can be seen using the following commands that display various plots of the decision variables in time.
 ```python
 plan.showNetSpending()